MichaelsPlayground/FirebaseLinkBase/firebase_rt_database.md

 4) The second step is about **Security rules** and I don't really like the two possible options:
 - start in **locked mode**: means a "unusable database" because no data can get appended, deleted or even read.
 Choose this option if you know what individual rules need to get setup in a following step.
 - start in **test mode**: means the database will allow an unlimited read and write access without any limitations.
-As this setup is **unsecure** the database has a time limit of 1 month.
-This option is good for testing purposes but there is high risk that you forget about the time limit and are surprised when your application stops to work properly.
+As this setup is **insecure** the database has a time limit of 1 month.
+This option is good for testing purposes but there is a high risk that you forget about the time limit and are surprised when your application stops to work properly.

 I'm choosing the locked mode here as the sample app provides some prepared database rules in the readme.md document: